forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 ## Using a Nonexistent Component

 This error message occurs when you try to use a component that isn't included in your local project or used globally.
-Here, the local development service cannot find the component `c-clockzzz`.
+Here, the local development server cannot find the component `c-clockzzz`.

 ![Screenshot of unsupported dependency error](../../images/localdev_error_component.png)